Pesto is one of my favorite foods.

 Make the pesto

-- Pulse a few times, then process until the pine nuts and garlic are smooth and combined.
+- Pulse a few times, then process until the pine nuts and garlic are mostly smooth and combined.

 - Now add the basil and sea salt to the pine nut/garlic mixture.
 Process again until a green paste forms.